 CONCLUSIONS: School districts are adopting CS programs without any measure of their impact, much less any considerations for evaluation more generally.
 This study may provide the basis for future evaluation and fine-tuning of CS programs.

 Reese, Judy, "The Impact of School Based Community Service on Nine Grade Students' Self-Esteem and Sense of Civic Inclusion" (1997).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 17.